Menu

 (Refer to GS 421 File GS-CAV Exhibit 410-a to 447

 Bullet point 2 above confirms there was a process in place to meet Senator Helen Coonan’s commitment given to Senator Joyce for his vote to allow the government to privatise Telstra.
 So why did the Minister’s Department not honour that commitment once Senator Joyce cast his vote?
-This misleading and deceptive, unconscionable conduct caused Graham and me further trauma
+This misleading and deceptive, unconscionable conduct caused the COT Cases and their familes unmeasuable grief, trauma and heart ache.

 This internal email dated 18 October 2005 to Senator Helen Coonan states:-